faerietree/waterwheel/README.md

 #### Stress analysis
 A stress analysis for common materials: wood, plexiglas, cheap plastic, metal (steel), aluminium.
 <img src="waterwheel_stress_analysis.jpg" alt="(missing)" title="" />

-### Electric
-* Asynchronous Induction Motor (one of the most widespread kinds of motor).
-* Driven as generator (1..6% over synchronous rotations per minute rating).
-* Grid-tied => no self-excitation (capacitors) or controller needed.
-* Attached to the axle depending on the generator type: If low Kv/RPM, then the transmission ratio can be decreased, potentially decreasing losses.
-For common induction motors as generator the transmission ratio will be quite big for run-of-the-stream systems.

-Generator 3phase -> 1phase: If the way from the stream to the electric loads is long, consider using the 3 phase machine as 1 phase (which will double line-to-line voltage, info is in the web).
-This way one transformer only at the consumer side is enough.
-The loss formulas will be integrated in the open ecological engineering document when we have time.
-Then it's easier to see when it's worth it and when not.
-Best is to not at all use transformers (if losses are low enough due to short connection or multiple wires soldered together -- in AC, thick wires won't help due to skin effect!).

-Off-grid systems may prefer using permanent magnet generators.
-Otherwise self-excitation capacitors need installation across the generator windings.
-A controller will be necessary in off-grid systems if the power source (flow of water) or the load power demand vary a lot.
-Otherwise voltage and rotation of the motor will change, thus the induction generator may lose more and more torque.
-Excitation current frequency must be increased, or a load controller be used to stabilize voltage and generator rpm.

-There is an ELC design in the works.
-The situation currently just not allows to further develop it.
-It's not a lost case, yet, but as here we have grid-tied connection, it's a lot easier, as reactive power can be drawn from the giant (~infinite) electrical grid.
-Probably a basic ELC will be installed nevertheless.
-Though it'll not be the PWM one, that is in development.
-The chokes alone cost hundreds, it's not worth it for low power (pico) systems like this project (about 100..1000W)!

-Prototype
----
-(missing)

 Why a waterwheel design?